 AI expert Prof. Alexander Martin to become third Director at Fraunhofer IIS

 Erlangen/Nuremberg: As of November 1, 2019, the Fraunhofer Institute for Integrated Circuits IIS is expanding its management.
 Prof. Alexander Martin will join what is now a three-member management team.
-He also holds the chair for industrial mathematics at the FAU Erlangen-Nürnberg and is head of the Supply Chain Services department at Fraunhofer IIS.
+He is responsible for the Positioning and Networks as well as the Supply Chain Services research areas and also holds a chair for applied mathematics at the FAU Erlangen-Nürnberg.

 Prof. Alexander Martin, a renowned expert in artificial intelligence, especially mathematical optimization, is joining the management team of Fraunhofer IIS.
 The largest institute in the Fraunhofer-Gesellschaft has been growing its activities in this area for several years.
 Prof. Martin is currently setting up the ADA-Center at Fraunhofer IIS.
 ADA stands for “analytics, data, applications” and refers to the collection and analysis in particular of large amounts of data to improve existing processes and business models or develop new ones.
 To this end, the center works with methods of artificial intelligence (AI), machine learning and mathematical optimization.

 “AI, cognitive systems and machine learning are key to the future transformation of the economy and society.
 This involves a fundamental structural change in international commerce and in industrial value chains,” explains Prof. Reimund Neugebauer, President of the Fraunhofer-Gesellschaft.
 He adds, “With Prof. Martin joining the Fraunhofer IIS management team, we are continuing to expand our research in the strategically important field of artificial intelligence, and doing our part to ensure companies remain competitive in the future.”